Part VI

 - Take claims seriously and get external oversight

-- Multiple similar reports = assume your Beam has edges
+- Multiple similar reports mean your Beam likely has edges

 - Don’t self-adjudicate; the power differential means you can’t be objective

-- Default to “their experience is valid AND I need a third party to help assess my impact”
+- Default to: “Their experience is valid, and a third party is needed to help assess impact.”

 If you find yourself explaining someone’s Prism to them, you’ve misused the tool.
 The Prism is for self-reflection and discernment, not for defense.